guoyongcs/HNAS-SR/README.md

 ## Quick start
-Place the SR dataset to the path of  'dir_data' as defined in  the option.py file.
+Place the SR datasets to the path of  'dir_data' as defined in  the option.py file.
 Run the following command to quick start our project